canonical-ols/talisker/docs/development.rst

 light terminals too.

 If your terminal doesn't support bold, dim, or italic text formatting, it might look unpleasent.
-In that case, you can try the simple colors
+In that case, you can try the simpler colors

 .. code-block:: bash